 On a large scale, solar concentrators have experienced a rise in popularity as a means of generating electricity.
 Through the use of mirror arrays, large areas of sunlight are focused on cells filled with salt.
 The salt gets so hot that it melts, and is the used as a heat store, from which steam is created to drive turbines.

-Wind Power.
-Has advantages and disadvantages.
+This has advantages and disadvantages.
 1) If there is no wind, you get no power at all - so some locations are far better than others.
-2) Wind turbines make noise and the typical designs can be a hazard to birds.
+2) Wind turbines make noise and the typical designs are often fatal to birds that collide with them - though there are 'vertical' designs that birds fly around instead of through.
 3) Very scalable - from small low-tech systems through to massive industrial arrays.

 See our database of wind turbine manufacturers.